You are about to read a summary of the book, Overcoming Dyslexia by Sally Shaywitz, MD.

 This book is a comprehensive book for parents and teachers who want to know more about dyslexia.
-The author, Sally Shaywitz, is a renowed author and speaker for the cause of learning disabilities.
+Ms. Shaywitz is a renowed author and speaker for the cause of learning disabilities.
 She is also a neuroscientist, and Professor of Pediatrics at Yale.

 Title: Overcoming Dyslexia

 According to Dr. Shaywitz, “dyslexia reflects difficulty getting to the basic sounds of language.”
 This difficulty often requires the student to focus more intently while reading and therefore looks like the dyslexia student isn’t attentive.